skytap/well-architected-framework/security/internalnetworking.md

 Within an environment a DNS service can be used to provide information to applications on where to send traffic without using the IP address.
-This is beneficial on the Skytap platform even though IP address portability is Recommended, in case multiple concurrent environments are running.
+This is beneficial on the {{site.Brand}} platform even though IP address portability is Recommended, in case multiple concurrent environments are running.